 Should I get life insurance if I’m covered through work?

-Many working professionals have life insurance coverage through their place of employment and don’t look into individual life insurance coverage.
-Group coverage often fails to meet all of one’s needs when they need it most.
+Many people have life insurance coverage through their work and don’t look into individual life insurance coverage.
+But the fact is, group coverage often fails to meet your coverage needs when you need it most.
 The benefits of group life insurance include its affordability, convenience, and limited underwriting.
 The disadvantages include its limited coverage, the lack of control of the policy, limited portability, and taxation.
 An alternative that we suggest is an individual term life insurance policy.

 It’s a good feeling knowing that you’re protected – whether by group life insurance paid for by your employer or perhaps coverage through a group or professional association you belong to.
-Because of this, you might assume – as many people in your situation often do – that you don’t need to look into any other insurance options.
-However, there are many scenarios where group life coverage from employee benefit plans falls short for Canadians when they need it most.
+Because of this, you might assume, as many people in your situation often do, that you don’t need to look into any other insurance options.
+But the reality is…it’s usually not enough coverage.

 What is group life insurance?